Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 - High-quality jewelry (e.g., implant-grade titanium or gold) may increase the cost but is recommended for safer healing.

-- While some claim traditional rook piercings may help with migraines, there is no scientific evidence supporting this claim.
+- While some claim that traditional rook piercings may help with migraines or other remedies, there is ZERO scientific evidence supporting this.

-- Faux-rook piercings are primarily chosen for aesthetic reasons rather than therapeutic benefits.
+- Faux-rook piercings are chosen primarily for aesthetic reasons.